nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:hat.avif(A cowboy takes a walk by the fjord.)

 The lack of trees does not meet a lack of flora.
 Greenland's autumn colors come from ankle-high.

-The trick to survive the Arctic tundra is to lay low, away from the winds.
+::pullquote(The trick to survive the Arctic tundra is to lay low, away from the winds.)

 ::image:yellow.avif,red.avif(Creeping willows and dwarf birch thrive in the tundra, and together they can coat an entire mountain in yellow and red rust.)